nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 210
 00:11:10,323 --> 00:11:14,562
-[SPEAKER_02]: generated ACH file behind the scenes via there.
+[SPEAKER_02]: generated ACH file behind the scenes via their...

 211
 00:11:14,542 --> 00:11:18,898